-Figure 5-15 displays the PUMPM claims costs and total expenditures from the baseline in 2013 through 2021 for the capitated cost, actual incurred cost and the expected (counterfactual) costs.
+Figure 5-16 displays the PUMPM claims costs and total expenditures from the baseline in 2013 through 2021 for the capitated cost, actual incurred cost and the expected (counterfactual) costs.
 A utilizing member month is any month in a calendar year during which a member incurred a claim or encounter.
 Prior to 2018 the capitation cost is higher for both the PMPM and total expenditure than the actual incurred costs.
 The difference in the higher capitated costs is being driven by a large capitation rate paid to a single managed care organization that had the majority of the non-acute inpatient members.
 Beginning in 2018, the managed care organization with the highest capitation rate left the market.
 Capitation rate data, developed by the state's actuarial partners, utilized by HSAG, are based on historical claims with any adjustments based on the expected financial impacts due to policy, provider reimbursement, and benefit changes.
+The capitation rates shown in this analysis do not include risk corridor adjustments that were in effect from 2014 to 2016, nor do the capitation rates include extra payments made to MCOs outside of the capitation payments in 2021.
 Since 2018, the capitation costs have shown minimal variance between the actual and capitated costs thereby suggesting the projected adjustments in the capitation rates have sufficiently accounted for the impact of financial changes due to policy, provider reimbursement, and benefit changes.
-Given that measure 21 is focused on utilizing members (i.e. members with at least one claim/encounter during the year), actual costs would be expected to be higher than capitated costs due to absence of non-utilizing members in the claims cost per month calculation.
+Given that measure 21 is focused on utilizing members (i.e., members with at least one claim/encounter during the year), actual costs would be expected to be higher than capitated costs due to absence of non-utilizing members in the claims cost per month calculation.
 The capitation costs have come in lower than the counterfactual costs for 2021 while the actual costs are higher than the counterfactual costs in 2021.
-Table A-12 and A-13 contain additional data points.
+Table A-19 and A-20 contain additional data points.

-Figure 5-15-Per Utilizing Member Per Month Cost and Total Cost
+Figure 5-16-Per Utilizing Member Per Month Cost and Total Cost